farheen2604/stock-market-agent/README.md

 ---

 ## 🧪 Sample Test Queries
 ```
-1. Analyse AAPL for me
+1. Analyse Apple stocks for me
 2. What is the current stock price of Tesla?
 3. Give me a full analysis of Microsoft
 4. How is Nvidia performing today?
 5. What are analysts saying about Amazon stock?
+6. Give me a stock report for AMZN
 ```

 ---